Data usage has gained prominence and relevancy in recent years, thanks to the increasing importance of big data and BI adoption.

 1. Data Silos with No Single Source of Truth

 Countless organizations struggle with data silos.
 Why?
 Because different departments within the organization collect their own data but fail to share it with other divisions.
 The main reason for this is that often datasets are locked away and only accessible to certain teams.

 Similarly, different departments follow separate methodologies, priorities, and agendas in their operations.
 Teams may not know certain data is available and the potential value that data holds.
 This disconnect leads to inconsistent data sets and even more problems down the road.

 The C-suite has a vital role in crafting a data governance strategy that ensures different departments collaborate and utilize information from different channels.
-The outcome is a dedicated data governance framework that unlocks datasets and breaks down data silos—that then empowers teams to create and maintain a single source of truth.
+The outcome is a dedicated data governance framework that unlocks datasets and breaks down data silos—that then empowers teams to create, maintain, and govern a single source of truth.

 2. Lack of Trust and Ownership of The Data

 Data quality is the key to actionable business insights, reliable reporting, and better results.
 Accurate, reliable, and consistent data is vital to building data trust and encouraging users to be innovative and discover new ways to turn data into value.
 When stakeholders distrust data, it negatively influences the process of reporting and analytics.

 Being PCI compliant is incredibly important if you are regularly dealing with credit cards and financial data.
 Security breaches are very costly for organizations, so you don’t want to overlook compliance with all of these regulations as a major part of taking ownership of the data.

 Another major roadblock in the data governance process is the problem of shadow IT.
 This is where development occurs either in-house or through an outsourced channel without the supervision and governance of the IT team.